Integrate Node.js with Retell AI and Twilio: Lessons from My Setup

 SERVER_URL=https://your-domain.ngrok.io

-When Twilio receives a call, it hits YOUR server's webhook.
-You must return TwiML that bridges to Retell:
+When Twilio receives a call, it hits your server's webhook.
+You must return TwiML that bridges to Retell within 10 seconds or Twilio hangs up:

 javascript